DennisSoemers/DennisSoemers.github.io/_pages/other_activities.md

 ---
-title: Scientific Activities
+title: Other Activities
-permalink: /scientific_activities/
+permalink: /other_activities/
-description: Scientific activities (other than publications).
+description: Scientific/academic/AI activities (other than publications).
-last_modified_at: 2022-04-22 10:00:00 +0100
+last_modified_at: 2022-09-16 10:00:00 +0100
 ---

-This page summarizes some of my scientific activies (other than my publications, which are on [their own page](/publications/)).
+This page summarises some of my scientific activies (other than my publications, which are on [their own page](/publications/)).

+# Peer Review

-# Peer Review - Journals
+## Peer Review - Journals

 I have reviewed papers for the following journals: